We are responsible, ethical and intelligent citizens.

 democracy at kingsmead

 Democracy is a fundamental value in our society (sometimes called British values in schools).
-For Kingsmead children, democracy is more than voting and includes participation in school life, having your voice heard and the taking responsibility for the decisions we make.
+For Kingsmead children, democracy is more than voting; it is about active participation in school life, having your voice heard and the taking responsibility for the decisions we make together.
 For some things, like Eco council, children are elected on their environmental vision and leadership.
 Sometimes we expect all to participate, like in Community Assembly.
 Other leaders in school are selected by staff in recognition of their potential to represent us in a wider, local arena.

 Eco councillors are elected annually and we welcome new candidates and those standing for re-election.